LauraBrogan/computer-infrastructure-2024/README.md

 + weather.ipynb - Jupyter notebook
 + weather.sh - shell script file
 + workflows folder
++ requirements.txt
+ Requirements this file specifies the python packages required to run the code.
 ## Running the Jupyter Notebook {*1*}
 The Jupyter Notebook App can be launched by clicking on the Jupyter Notebook icon installed by Anaconda in the start menu (Windows) or by typing in a terminal (cmd on Windows):